-Our staff will record and report all issues of child on child abuse to our designated safeguarding lead (or deputies) and ensure the best action is taken to safeguard children and young people in our school.
-Our curriculum endorses child on child abuse is not acceptable and our actions are supported by associated safeguarding policy and procedures in our school (Anti Bullying, Pupil Behaviour, E Safety, Acceptable Use and broader child protection procedures).
+Our staff will record and report all issues of child on child abuse to our designated safeguarding lead (or deputies) and ensure the best action is taken to safeguard children and young people in our

 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
 We ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims.
 Risk assessments will be recorded (paper or electronic) and will be kept under review.
 At all times we will be actively considering the risks posed to all our pupils and students and put adequate measures in place to protect them and keep them safe.
 Our risk assessment is not intended to replace the detailed assessments of expert professionals.
 Any such professional assessments will be used to inform our approach to supporting and protecting our pupils and students and updating our own risk assessment